 By Derick Wade, 30th March 2021

-An earlier blog post by Jenny Kitzinger concerns the case of “RS”, a patient in a prolonged disorder of consciousness.
+An earlier blog post by Jenny Kitzinger concerns the case of “RS”, a patient in a prolonged disorder of consciousness, and Celia Kitzinger has commented on the role of Dr Pullicino, who gave expert evidence in the case, here.

 Although his wife supported the Trust’s view that continuing clinically assisted nutrition and hydration was not in RS’s best interests, other members of his family disagreed.